cloudoperators/greenhouse/docs/user-guides/team/rbac.md

 Roles are assigned to teams through the TeamRoleBinding configuration, which links teams to their respective roles within specific clusters.

-This TeamRoleBinding assigns the `cluster-admin` TeamRole to the Team named `my-team` in the Cluster named `my-cluster`.
+This TeamRoleBinding assigns the `pod-read` TeamRole to the Team named `my-team` in the Cluster named `my-cluster`.

 Example: `team-rolebindings.yaml`